Search

 The Rebbe was often heard saying that “we dare not rest until every Jewish child receives a Jewish education.”

-The American Jewish day-school system, initiated and pioneered by Lubavitch in the 1940’s, has displaced across a wide spectrum the once-prevalent ideology that Jewish education was a dutiful appendage to the real business of acquiring a secular education.
+The American Jewish day-school system was initiated and pioneered by Lubavitch in the 1940’s.
+It has displaced across a wide spectrum the once-prevalent ideology that Jewish education was a dutiful appendage to the real business of acquiring a secular education.
 Jewish day schools have since become accepted and desirable even to those who opposed it then.
 This, as well as the outreach programs of Chabad-Lubavitch, have served as a guide for others to emulate.

 From full-time yeshivas for Jewish men and women with little or no background in Torah study to literally tens of thousands of classes at Chabad-Lubavitch centers and synagogues around the world, the Rebbe’s inspiration is the vital life-force behind an outreach process that has affected the entire spectrum of Jewish life.